 There was darkness over the face of the deep – light could not penetrate the extreme heat, and the earth was a deep mass of swirling vapor.

-The spirit of God was hovering over the waters (as steam began condensing) – God was giving special attention to planet earth because he planned to do something special here.
+The spirit of God was hovering over the waters (as steam was condensing) – God was giving special attention to planet earth because he planned to do something special here.

-Apparently billions of years passed between Genesis 1:2 and Genesis 1:3, as the earth cooled, became liquid, and eventually developed a solid crust.
+Apparently it took billions of years – the time between Genesis 1:2 and Genesis 1:3 – for the earth to cool and form a solid crust.

-Then God started shaping the earth and putting life on it.
-In the first stage of transformation, light starts glowing through the cloud cover, the basic energy for all life.
-The stages are summarized in Genesis 1:3 through Genesis 2:3 [see 1.2].
+Then God began shaping the earth and putting life on it.
+In the first stage of transformation, light starts glowing through the thinning cloud cover, the basic energy essential for all life.
+The six stages are summarized and explained in Origin 1.2.